 Mr. Forte previously served as a trustee of the Village of Elmwood Park Library Board.
 During his tenure on the Board, he held the positions of President and Vice President, and also chaired several committees.
 Currently, Mr. Forte is the Secretary of the Plan and Zoning Commission of the Village of Elmwood Park.
-He is also a director of the Columbian Club of Chicago, a member of the Justinian Society of Lawyers, the Illinois Local Government Lawyers Association Municipal Prosecutors’ Group, and is an alumnus of the University of Notre Dame Glee Club.
+He is also an officer in the Columbian Club of Chicago, a member of the Justinian Society of Lawyers, the Illinois Local Government Lawyers Association Municipal Prosecutors’ Group, and is an alumnus of the University of Notre Dame Glee Club.

 Mr. Forte counsels Illinois municipalities, school districts, special districts and corporate and non-profit clients.
 He regularly litigates in State and Federal court and various administrative venues for our clients in a range of matters.
-He performs local prosecution and code enforcement work for numerous municipalities in the areas of local ordinance violations, traffic citations, and business, tobacco and liquor licensing violations.
+He prosecutes for the firm's numerous municipal clients in the areas of DUI and traffic citations, local ordinance violations, and business, tobacco and liquor licensing matters.
 He also defends the firm’s clients in workers’ compensation claims.
-He is admitted to practice in the State of Illinois and the United States District Court for the Northern District of Illinois, and the Seventh Circuit Court of Appeals.
+He is admitted to practice in the State of Illinois, the United States District Court for the Northern District of Illinois, and the Seventh Circuit Court of Appeals.

 Presentations• Legal Issues Related to Library Patrons – Reaching Across Illinois Library System (RAILS) PrairieCat Users Group Session, 2017